 10. HDMI

 HDMI—or High-Definition Multimedia Interface—cables are the newest and most common household cable.
-They come in three connector types; Type D (micro), Type C (mini), and type A (the largest).
+They come in three types of video connectors; Type D (micro), Type C (mini), and type A (the largest).
 In addition to being a type of cord, HDMI is also a technology standard for audio and video content.

 You’ll find HDMI cables (or inputs) on media streaming devices (like Roku or Apple TV), DVD players, video game consoles, and TVs.
 What’s handy about these cords is they eliminate the need for an additional audio cable when you’re transmitting video.